- Solicitors For Business

 - The victim feeling too embarrassed to report the issue

-- The victim being unaware of their legal rights
+- The victim is unaware of their legal rights

 - The victim being unaware of the protection they are entitled to by law

-If you have been the victim of race or nationality discrimination in your job, it is therefore imperative that you are able to speak up about the issue and can access the expert legal advice to ensure every action is taken to get the issue sorted as efficiently as possible.
+If you have experienced racism in your job, it is therefore imperative that you are able to speak up about the issue and can access expert legal advice to ensure every action is taken to get the issue sorted as efficiently as possible.
 If you believe you may be in a position to make a claim, the team at JMW can advise you on the appropriate action to take.

-There are countless scenarios whereby discrimination in the workplace may occur.
+There are countless scenarios whereby racism and racial discrimination in the workplace may occur.
 It could happen at various stages during and even before your employment, including when:

 - Applying for a job